 Every day millions of Colorado residents take the inherent and unavoidable risk of injury or death by driving a car.
 It’s not a pleasant thought to carry around with you on a daily basis, but it’s a reality we Coloradans need to understand and take into account every time we drive a car.
 In 2017 648 people lost their lives in Colorado due to car wrecks, and thousands more were injured or impaired as a result of an accident.
 That adds up to more than ten thousand auto accident claims a year filed in the state of Colorado looking to seek compensation for damages and losses.

-Chances are you or someone you know was involved in a car accident of varying severities.
+Chances are you or someone you know was involved in a motor vehicle accident of varying severities.
 Even the most simple rear-end accident can involve numerous hoops to jump through and red tape to cut — insurance companies are notoriously stingy when it comes to paying out compensation to car wreck victims in Colorado.
-The Colorado Springs Car Accident Lawyers at Springs Law Group deal with all types of car accidents around Colorado Springs.
-Read for yourself what all a car accident entails before you call 719-793-8729 for a free consultation today on your claim.
+The Colorado Springs Car Accident Lawyers at Springs Law Group deal with all types of wrecks around the city.
+Read for yourself what all a car wreck entails before you call 719-793-8729 for a free consultation today on your claim.

-From January 1, 2018, through June 22, 2018, the Colorado Springs Police Department (CSPD) has investigated 23 fatal traffic collisions in Colorado Springs.
+From January 1, 2018, through June 22, 2018, the Colorado Springs Police Department (CSPD) has investigated 23 fatal traffic collisions.

 Of the 14 automobile fatalities, seatbelts were used in 9 of them.
 Of the 5 fatalities where seatbelts were not used, 4 of them were ejected from their vehicles.